quixio/quix-cli/docs/Reference/pipeline/broker/up.md

 ## How It Works

-The `quix broker up` command sets up and runs your local broker instance using Docker Compose.
+The `quix pipeline broker up` command sets up and runs your local broker instance using Docker Compose.
 When executed, it generates the necessary `compose.yaml` file that defines the broker services required for your setup.
 It then builds and starts the Docker containers based on this configuration by running the equivalent of `docker compose up --build -d --remove-orphans`.

 If the dry-run option is used, the command allows you to generate the `compose.yaml` file without starting the containers, providing a preview of the configuration.
 This is particularly useful for validating your setup before making any changes to your running environment.